 Beware of high-pressure tactics that use the clock or the calendar to force your hand.
 “If it’s good for you today, it’s good for you next week,” Altfest says.

-If everyone else does it, doesn’t mean you should
+5. ‘Just because everyone else is doing it, it doesn’t mean you should’

-When Mom said, “Just because everyone else is doing it, it doesn’t mean you should,” she might have been talking about blue hair or that house party where the host’s parents were out of town.
-But her words are spot on for investment advice, too.
+When Mom said, “Just because everyone else is doing it, it doesn’t mean you should,” she might have been talking about green hair or that house party where the host’s parents were out of town.
+But her words are spot-on for investment advice, too.